FlineDev/BartyCrouch/README.md

 ```
 <img src="Build-Script-Example.png">

-Xcode will now run BartyCrouch each time you build your project and update your `.strings` files accordingly.

 *Note: Please make sure you commit your code using source control regularly when using the build script method.*

-If you want to use the **machine translation functionality when building** then simply add the following to the if part of the above:
+If you want to use the **machine translation functionality** too then simply add the following to the if part:

 ```
 # OPTIONAL